Week 3: Genome Analytics

 Use samtools to extract a randomly selected region from a large sequence

-Use operators to manipulate and join nextflow channels together
+Use jellyfish to count kmers and understand how nextflow operators allow you to manipulate and join nextflow channels together

 Understanding the staging directory